-CATEGORY 1 CATEGORY 2 (e) MISC.
+CATEGORY 1 CATEGORY 2 (d) REPAIR, REPLACEMENT & MAINTENANCE OF AUTHORIZED FILLS.
+Repair/maintenance of currently-serviceable, authorized fills with no expansion or change in use.
+Conditions of the original authorization apply.
+Minor deviations in fill design allowed.
+The repair, rehabilitation, or replacement of those structures or fills destroyed or damaged by storms, floods, fire or other discrete events is authorized, provided the repair, rehabilitation, or replacement is commenced, or is under contract to commence, within two years of the date of their destruction or damage.
+Repair/maintenance of currently serviceable authorized fills, or replacement of non-serviceable authorized fills, &lt;1 acre, including expansion or a change in use.
+Replacement of non-serviceable authorized fills, including expansion or a change in use, totaling &lt;1 acre. (e) MISC.
 Oil spill clean-up fill done in accordance with the Massachusetts Contingency Plan 310 CMR 40.0000 or under state emergency certification 310 CMR 10.06.
-SAS 6 must typically be restored in place at the same elevation.
+SAS must typically be restored in place at the same elevation.
 Scientific measurement devices whose purpose is to measure and record scientific data, such as staff gages, water recording devices, water quality testing and improvement devices, and similar structures.
 Structures may not restrict movement of aquatic organisms.
-Aquatic habitat restoration, establishment, and enhancement of wetlands and riparian areas and the restoration and enhancement of streams and other open waters with impacts of any area ≥5,000 SF, provided those activities result in net increase in overall aquatic resource functions and services.
-9 Projects where an EIS is required by the Corps are not eligible for Category 2.
 Survey activities, such as core sampling, seismic exploratory operations, plugging of seismic shot holes and other exploratory-type bore holes, exploratory trenching, soil surveys, sampling, and historic resources surveys (but not recovery).
 Exploratory trenches must be restored in accordance with GC 19.
 The construction of temporary pads is authorized provided the discharge doesn't exceed 25 CY.
 This doesn't authorize permanent structures or the drilling and the discharge of excavated material from test wells for oil and gas exploration (the plugging of such wells is authorized).
 Any work not commenced nor completed that was authorized in a written letter from the Corps under the PGP in effect between December 18, 2006 and January 20, 2010.
 The terms and general conditions of this GP apply along with any special conditions in the written authorization.
+Aquatic habitat restoration, establishment, and enhancement of wetlands and riparian areas and the restoration and enhancement of streams and other open waters with impacts of any area ≥5,000 SF, provided those activities result in net increase in overall aquatic resource functions and services.
+Projects where an EIS is required by the Corps are not eligible for Category 2.